rtm223/RTMSDF/README.md

 See [Changelog](CHANGELOG.md) for details of what is new in version 1.0.

 ## Downloading from GitHub
+You can either clone this repository if you're comfortable with git and building Unreal cpp projectsfrom source, otherwise you can download a pre-built binary release.

+### Cloning the repository
+Source files will need to be placed in either `{Project}/Plugins/RTMSDF/` or `{Engine}/Plugins/RTMSDF/`

+### Download Binary releases
-Either clone this repository or download one of the pre-built binary releases and add it to either `{Project}/Plugins/RTMSDF/` or `{Engine}/Plugins/RTMSDF/` directory
+Download the latest binary [release](https://github.com/rtm223/RTMSDF/releases) as a zip file and extract it in either your `{Project}/Plugins/` or `{Engine}/Plugins/` directory

-> Note: the cloned repository will not have binaries included, so you will need to build them yourself in a cpp project.
-Blueprint only projects will need to take the latest version from Releases

 ## Quick Start
 ### 1. Enable the Plugin